 The great cormorant is the largest of the cormorants and can weigh over 7 pounds.
 Juveniles will have a brown neck and white belly.
 Adults will have a white throat and black head.
 During breeding season, adult head plumage will develop white streaks radiating from the throat.

 The great cormorant resides on the east coast, preferring saltwater habitats.
-The double-crested cormorant has the largest range, with it being found in watered areas across the continental US and along the southern coast of Alaska (Figure 2).
+The double-crested cormorant has the largest range, with it being found in watered areas across the continental US and along the southern coast of Alaska.
 The neotropic cormorant lives in coastal Texas, and the red-faced cormorant, pelagic cormorant, and Brandt’s cormorant reside on the west coast of the US.

 Although double-crested cormorants are widespread, some geographic areas have experienced significant population growth and conflict.
-The breeding range of the cormorant is divided into 5 geographic areas—Alaska, the Pacific coast, the southern United States, the interior United States and Canada, and the northeast Atlantic coast.
-Populations have been growing and expanding since at least the 1980s in the interior United States and Canada, northeast Atlantic coast, and the southern United States.
+The breeding range of the cormorant is divided into 5 geographic areas – Alaska, the Pacific coast, the southern US, the interior US and Canada, and the northeast Atlantic coast.
+Populations have been growing and expanding since at least the 1980s in the interior US and Canada, northeast Atlantic coast, and the southern United States.

 Voice and Sounds